Inflationary model in minimally modified gravity theories: Evolution of primordial density perturbations

 \subsection{Numerical result}

 To confirm rough analytic estimation in the previous section, we solve the evolution equation for curvature perturbation numerically.
 We start the numerical integration at the time when physical wavelength of perturbation is well inside the Hubble radius.
 The initial conditions are chosen according to Eq.~(\ref{vsub}) by spitting $\zeta$ to the real and the imaginary parts.
 We integrate Eq.~(\ref{standard form}) for the real $\zeta_{\rm real}$ and the imaginary $\zeta_{\rm imaginary}$ parts of $\zeta$ separately, and plot the absolute value $\zeta = \sqrt{\zeta_{\rm real}^2 + \zeta_{\rm imaginary}^2}$ in the following figures.
 According to discussion in the previous section, the main features of $\zeta$-evolution depend on $\fc$.
-Hence, we consider evolution of $\zeta$ for models 8, 10, 11 and 12 in which $\fc$ varies by a few multiplication factor, $\fc$ is nearly constant with $\fc \lesssim 1$, $\fc \gtrsim 1$ and $\fc \sim 1$.
-From the plots in Fig.~(\ref{fig:4}), we see that $\zeta$ can rapidly grow on super Hubble radius scales although $\fc$ changes only fews percents around one through out inflation
+Hence, we consider evolution of $\zeta$ for models 8, 10, 11 and 12 in which $\fc$ varies by a few multiplication factor, $\fc$ is nearly constant with $\fc \lesssim 1$, $\fc \sim 1$ and $\fc \gtrsim 1$.
+From the plots in Fig.~(\ref{fig:4}), we see that $\zeta$ can rapidly grow on super Hubble radius scales although $\fc$ changes only fews percents around one through out inflation.
+These results could be consequences of unknown sources of entropy and anisotropic perturbations.
+On the other hand, the growth of perturbations on large scales may arise due to the possibility that $\zeta$ is not equivalent to curvature perturbation in the comoving gauge in the standard cosmological perturbation theory.